ibexa/documentation-developer/docs/api/field_type_api_and_best_practices.md

 # Field Type API and best practices

 eZ Platform can support arbitrary data to be stored in the fields of a content item.
-In order to support custom data, besides the standard data types, a developer needs to create a custom **Field Type**.
+In order to support custom data, besides the standard data types, a developer needs to create a custom Field Type.

-The implementation of a custom Field Type is done based on the Field Type SPI and its interfaces.
+The implementation of a custom Field Type is done based on the **FieldType SPI** and its interfaces.
 These can be found under `eZ\Publish\SPI\FieldType`.

 In order to provide custom functionality for a Field Type, the SPI interacts with multiple layers of the eZ Platform architecture, as shown in the following diagram: